-- 66. As stated initially, the Government does not dispute that there has been an interference with the applicant's Article 8 rights, although they submit that the interference is in accordance with law and necessary in a democratic society (Government's Observations, para 88). - 67.
-Thus, the Government submits that the data retention rules and the rules on the authorities' subsequent access are in accordance with law and pursue one or more of the legitimate aims set out in Article 8(2) of the Convention as they are intended to protect national security and public safety and/or prevent serious crimes.
-(Government's Observations, para 90). - 68.
+- 68. As stated initially, the Government does not dispute that there has been an interference with the applicant's Article 8 rights, although they submit that the interference is in accordance with law and necessary in a democratic society (Government's Observations, para 88). - 69.
+Thus, the Government submits that the data retention rules and the rules on the authorities' subsequent access are in accordance with law and pursue one or more of the legitimate aims set out in Article 8(2) of the Convention, as they are intended to protect national security and public safety and/or prevent serious crimes (Government's Observations, para 90). - 70.
 The applicant would at the outset submit that the Data Retention and Storage scheme and subsequent access to data has not been "in accordance with law".
 The Court held in Big Brother Watch and Others that due to the "primacy of EU law", and the "Government's concession" in this respect at the domestic level that the provisions governing the retention of communications data was incompatible with EU law and therefore not in "accordance with law" (Big Brother Watch and Others [GC], cited above, paras 518-522).
-Both the Chamber and the Grand Chamber found it "clear" that domestic law required any regime permitting the authorities to access data retained should limit access to the purpose of combating "serious crime" and subject to prior review by a court, which was not the case (ibid).
-On this background the Court held that such a regime could not be said to be in "accordance with law" (ibid). - Affairs Committee and to the Telecommunications Industry that the Executive Order remained in force, but due to EU law it would be unlawful to enforce it.
-The applicant submits that the Danish scheme which suffered and still suffers similar flaws as the Investigatory Powers Act in the Brother Watch and Others lacks a basis in domestic law due to the primacy of EU law and therefore, cannot be said to be "in accordance with law" within the meaning of Article 8(2) of the Convention.
-Furthermore, the Government has accepted that (parts of) the retention scheme was in violation of the EU Charter and thus, was not "prescribed by law", as required by the Convention Article 8 (and 10) (Government's observations para 44).
+Both the Chamber and the Grand Chamber found it "clear" that domestic law required that any regime permitting the authorities to access data retained should limit access to the purpose of combating "serious crime" and subject to prior review by a court, which was not the case (ibid).
+On this background the Court held that such a regime could not be said to be in "accordance with law" (ibid).